 From the Office of Fraternity and Sorority Affairs

-.
+The Office of Fraternity and Sorority Affairs helps Greek-letter members achieve success under goals outlined in the Revised 2014 Student Organization Relationship Statement.
 These goals serve to enhance campus life, create opportunities for social interaction, and foster personal growth.

-A healthy and vibrant fraternity and sorority community requires a strong partnership between the undergraduate members, the alumni board, and the institution.
-For OFSA, this partnership is the foundation for all of our shared success.
-This webpage highlights some of the many successes of Colgate’s fraternities and sororities during the past year.
-We are very proud of these achievements and I hope you will take pride in them, as well.
+Please take a look at our webpage, which highlights some of the many successes of Colgate’s fraternities and sororities during the past year.
+We are very proud of these achievements and I hope you will take pride in them, as well!

 Fraternity and Sorority GPA

-Fraternity and sorority scholarship officers worked with OFSA and their alumni foundations, as well as the Colgate community, to gather application data, letters of reference and GPAs, as they successfully engaged in their annual scholarship award recognition events and initiatives.
+: Fraternity and sorority scholarship officers worked with OFSA and their alumni foundations, as well as the Colgate community, to gather application data, letters of reference and GPAs, as they successfully engaged in their annual scholarship award recognition events and initiatives.

-As per usual, Colgate's fraternity and sorority organizations demonstrated their hard work with direct/indirect and charitable fundraising this year, along with special events and involvement in local charities and collaborating with other organizations.
+Colgate's fraternity and sorority organizations demonstrated their hard work with direct/indirect and charitable fundraising this year, along with special events and involvement in local charities and collaborating with other organizations.

 Beta Theta Pi